TeaByrd/Supplemental_Material/README.md

     * GenePy Scores

   * Genotype Data
-    Decoded genotype matrices (=SNPs distributions) of two choosen mechanisms and their correlations coefficient distributions: Interleukin signaling- and Transport related subgraph.
+    * Decoded genotype matrices (=SNPs distributions) of two choosen mechanisms and their correlations coefficient distributions: Interleukin signaling- and                Transport related subgraph.
 Results shown for VAMBN and sim1000G based simulations.
+Remaining subgraphs can be compiled by request.